CiMillan/Data-Science-setup/README.md

 ## Python Virtual Environment

-Before we start installing relevant Python packages, we will isolate the setup for the Bootcamp into a **dedicated** virtual environment.
+Before we start installing relevant Python packages, we will isolate the setup for my project into a **dedicated** virtual environment.
 We will use a `pyenv` plugin called [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv).

 First let's install this plugin: